Larsson leads Kraken to first OT win, 2-1 over Penguins

 Associated Press

+PITTSBURGH (AP) — The Seattle Kraken picked up a rare road win — and made team history along the way.

-PITTSBURGH (AP) — Adam Larsson scored the first overtime goal in Seattle Kraken history, lifting the expansion team to a 2-1 victory over the Pittsburgh Penguins on Thursday night.
+Adam Larsson scored 1:17 in the extra period to give the Kraken their first overtime victory, 2-1 over the Pittsburgh Penguins on Thursday night.

+“For us, it’s an enjoyable win, but one that we worked for,” Kraken coach Dave Hakstol said.
+“Our game didn’t change a whole lot from the drop of the puck all the way through the winning goal in overtime.”

 With the Kraken trailing 1-0, Jared McCann scored with 3:56 left in regulation against his former team to force overtime.

-Larsson, who scored in consecutive games for the first time in his career, then won it 1:17 into the extra period to give Seattle its fourth win in six games following a nine-game losing streak.
-The Kraken were 0-4 in previous overtime periods.
+Larsson, who scored in consecutive games for the first time in his career, then won it in the extra period to give Seattle its fourth win in six games following a nine-game losing streak.

+Seattle picked up just its fifth road win of the season, improving to 5-11-2 away from him.
+The Kraken’s last road win came on Dec.
+14 at San Jose, as they dropped their previous four games away from home.

 Philipp Grubauer stopped 23 shots while helping the Kraken snap the Penguins’ six-game winning streak.